nus-cs2113-AY2223S1/tp/docs/team/matthewphua.md

   on category (so indexes are seperated per category).
 However, on the other hand, storage stores all reviews in one array.
 I had to create a search algorithm to convert between these discrepancies.
 * **New Feature**: List Command
-  * What it does: Displays added reviews to users.
-Program separates reviews based on category.
+  * What it does: Displays added reviews to users separated based on category.
   * Justification: Allows user to see reviews added.
 Also provides index numbers for removing reviews.
 * **New Feature** Find Command
-  * What it does: Finds a review with a specific title
+  * What it does: Finds a review with a specific title.
   * Justification: Allows user to find a particular review without having to sort through the long list of reviews.
   * Highlight: Leveraged list command behavior to prevent redundancy in code when printing out the find command output.
-* **New Feature** Review List
-  * What it does: Stores reviews in current session in array list
-  * Justification: We needed an object to store all the user's reviews and have the appropriate accessors and behavior methods to perform all necessary actions.
-  * Highlights: Follows the OOP model by creating an object for storage.

 **Enhancements to existing features**:
-* Wrote JUnit tests for `Parser`, `RemoveCommand`, `UI`, `ClearCommand`, `AddCommand`, `ListCommand`
+* Wrote JUnit tests for `Parser`, `RemoveCommand`, `UI`, `ClearCommand`, `ListCommand`
 * Fixed various bugs (Parsing errors, incorrect input, handling different cases)
 * Incorporated a library that helps test for system.out.print output [documentation](https://stackoverflow.com/questions/1119385/junit-test-for-system-out-println)

 **Contributions to the DG**
 * Wrote Sequence Diagram/Step-by-step walk through for `SortCommand` and `ListCommand` using PlantUML.